-Blackjack has some fantastic game strategies, which aim to assist the player in reducing the house edge and therefore increase your chances of winning.
-The strategies need to be wisely implemented into you game and may need a little practice before you consider playing with the high rollers.
+Blackjack has some fantastic game strategies, which aim to assist the player in reducing the house edge and therefore increasing your chances of winning.
+The strategies need to be wisely implemented into your game and may need a little practice before you consider playing with the high rollers.

 The Composition-dependent strategy is when a player tries to improve their hand and use what they have to its full potential in a single deck game, instead of just concentrating on their point total.